takemaru/graphillion/README.md

 Graphillion is a Python library for efficient *graphset operations*.
-Unlike existing graph tools such as NetworkX, which are designed to manipulate just a single graph at a time, Graphilion handles a large *set* of graphs with great efficiency.
+Unlike existing graph tools such as NetworkX, which are designed to manipulate just a single graph at a time, Graphillion handles a large *set* of graphs with great efficiency.
 Surprisingly, trillions of trillions of graphs can be processed in a single computer.